Retention requirements for completed student assessment items

 Completed student assessment items

-The actual piece(s) of work completed by a student or evidence of that work, including evidence collected for an RPL process.
-An assessor’s completed marking guide, criteria, and observation checklist for each student may be sufficient where it is not possible to retain the student’s actual work.
-However, the retained evidence must have enough detail to demonstrate the assessor’s judgement of the student’s performance against the standard required.
+The actual piece(s) of work completed by a student or evidence of that work, including evidence collected for a Recognition of Prior Learning (RPL) process.
+An assessor’s completed marking guide, criteria, and observation, checklist for each student may be sufficient where it is not possible to retain the student’s actual work.
+However, the retained evidence needs to have enough detail to demonstrate the assessor’s judgement of the student’s performance against the standard required.